tozd/go-fun/README.md

   - `fun` supports splitting input files into batches so one run of `fun` can operate only on a particular batch.
 Useful if you want to distribute execution across multiple machines.
+  - If output fails to validate the JSON Schema, the output is stored into a file with additional suffix `.invalid`.
+If calling the function fails for some other reason, the error is stored into a file with additional suffix `.error`.

 For details on all CLI arguments possible, run `fun --help`: